Spring 2019, Graduate Courses

 The semester will culminate in a public mini-conference in late April, where students will deliver a 15-20 minute presentation on their research.
 Along the way, we will discuss matters of professional development, including grant writing, the peer review process, oral presentations, and applying for jobs.

-HISTORY 8050 Studies in Comparative History, Nationalism and Nation-Building.
-Wednesday, 3:10 – 6:00 pm, Benson 200.
-Professor Marshall Eakin
+HISTORY 8640 Studies in Global History: Empire and Law.
+Tuesday, 3:10 – 6:00 pm pm, Benson 200.
+Professor Lauren Benton.